How Much SolaX Battery Storage Do I Need for My Home?

 What size SolaX battery is best for an average home?

-For many average Australian homes, a battery around 9–14kWh is a practical starting point, depending on night-time usage and solar production.
+For many average Australian homes, a battery around 15–20kWh is a practical starting point, depending on night-time usage and solar production.

 Is a 10kWh SolaX battery enough?

-A 10kWh battery can be a good size for many homes, especially where the aim is to store daytime solar and use it during the evening.
+A 10kWh battery can be a starting size for some homes, especially where the aim is to store daytime solar and use it during the evening, but overall a 15–25 kWh range is more ideal.

 Should I get a bigger SolaX battery for backup power?